Pistonite/icons/README.md

 }
 ```

 Here, `SheikahBlue` is the name of the palette, `StandardBlue` is the name of the color (see next section). `groups` defines which groups of icons this palette should be applied to when building.
+If `groups` is not defined, the palette automatically applies to all groups.

 You can add a palette by adding a new entry to `palettes` like this: